Amazon Pay vs. Amazon Prime

 Wherever you shop, just click the Amazon Pay button to use the same payment and address information that’s already safely stored in your Amazon account.
 No fumbling for credit cards.
 No forms to fill out or accounts to create.

 Amazon Pay allows you to track and manage all your purchases and payments in one place.
 Your transactions are protected by state-of-the-art encryption, and you get Amazon Pay’s A-to-z Guarantee on the condition and timely delivery of your qualified purchases.
-You can even pay by voice with Alexa.
 And each month, we offer great deals and discounts, just for using Pay.

 Do I need to be an Amazon Prime member to use Amazon Pay?